uvic-aero/uvic-aero.github.io/software/contributions.md

 The process of contributing can be broken up into these simple steps.
 Each step is defined in a higher resolution through this document.

-1. Issues
+1. Create or Assign Issue
-1. Feature Branch
+1. Create Feature Branch
-1. Coding
+1. Develop Feature
-1. Rebase
+1. Rebase Feature Branch
-1. Pull Request
+1. Create Pull Request
-1. Peer Review
+1. Peer Review (Iterative Process)
-1. Document
+1. Document Feature
-1. Merge
+1. Merge Feature Branch

 #### Issues
 * What are github issues